VirtoCommerce/vc-build/docs/CLI-tools/build-automation.md

 Builds the module solution and creates NuGet packages for all projects that have the `<IsPackable>` is set to `True` in the `.csproj` file.

 The result of this target are NuGet packages that are stored by `artifacts` path of the module's root folder.
-If execute this target for platform solution the version is taken from  `Directory.Build.props`.
+If execute this target for the platform solution the version is taken from `Directory.Build.props`.
-If executes  this target for a module solution, the version is taken from module manifest file.
+If executes this target for a module solution, the version is taken from the module manifest file.

 ## PublishPackages